yashwanthyash225/tvm_ap/README.md

 #### Install TVM ( from source )
-We will be following the document https://tvm.apache.org/docs/install/from_source.html for installing TVM from source
+We will be following the document https://tvm.apache.org/docs/install/from_source.html for installing TVM from source Can use the this repo to get the source code or can use below :
 ```
 git  clone  --recursive  https://github.com/apache/tvm  tvm
 ```